 Since its advent in the 20th century, informed consent has become a cornerstone of ethical healthcare, and obtaining it a core obligation in medical contexts .
-In my dissertation, I aim to examine the theoretical underpinnings of informed consent, and identify what values it is taken to protect.
-I will suggest that the fundamental justification for informed consent rests in something I’ll call “bodily self-sovereignty”, which I suggest involves a coupling of 2 groups of values: autonomy and non-domination on the one hand, and self-ownership and personal integrity on the other.
-I will then go on to consider two ‘case studies’ I take to shed light on what is at stake in securing informed consent – consent in psychiatrically ill populations, and consent to research that involves modification of the genetic germline.
+In my dissertation, I examine the theoretical underpinnings of informed consent, and identify what values it is taken to protect.
+I suggest that the fundamental justification for informed consent rests in something I call “bodily self-sovereignty”, which I suggest involves a coupling of 2 groups of values: autonomy and non-domination on the one hand, and self-ownership and personal integrity on the other.
+I then go on to consider two ‘case studies’ I take to shed light on what is at stake in securing informed consent – consent in psychiatrically ill populations, and consent to research that involves modification of the genetic germline.